mjameer/SpringBootADLS/README.md

 This code setup will aid in uploading and downloading files via Azure Blob Storage.

 ### Java
-- App runs using Java version 21, but commit history has pom for Java version 8 & 17
+- App runs using Java version 21, but the commit history has pom.xml for Java versions 8 & 17

-### changes required
+### Changes required
 - Update application.properties with your ADLS information.

 ### File upload